ArthurCh/ocp-on-azure/README.md

 ocp-node1.devcls.com       : ok=60   changed=14   unreachable=0    failed=0
 ocp-node2.devcls.com       : ok=60   changed=14   unreachable=0    failed=0
 ```
 - Next, run the `deploy_cluster.yml` playbook to deploy the OpenShift cluster.
-This cluster deployment script will run for approximately 30-40 minutes (~ 4 nodes).
+This cluster deployment script should run for approximately 30-40 minutes (~ 4 nodes).
 ```
 # Next, run the 'deploy_cluster.yml' playbook to deploy the OpenShift cluster
 $ ansible-playbook -i ./ocp-hosts /usr/share/ansible/openshift-ansible/playbooks/deploy_cluster.yml
 ```
+When the playbook finishes, the output should list the status of all executed tasks.
+If there are any tasks in failed state, review the exception messages, update the playbook (`install.yml`) and re-run the playbook.

+14. OpenShift Web Console can be accessed @ - https://<OpenShift Master Public Hostname>/
+Substitute the DNS name of the OpenShift cluster **Master Node** in the URL above.